Preparation is key to being competitive in a sellers market– including preparing for closing costs.

 One last consideration if you’re selling a home: the real estate commission that you pay on a home is subject to Ontario Sales Tax of 13%.
 This harmonized sales tax (HST) is mandatory and often overlooked by sellers.

-Finally, the biggest expense on closing is simply the mortgage!
-Although not a true closing cost, all the details of your mortgage are settled.
+As a buyer, the biggest expense on closing is simply the mortgage!
+Although not a true closing cost, all the details of your mortgage will settle up.
 You finally get the benefit of the best mortgage rate to start paying for your new home.

 Beth and Ryan are real estate agents in Guelph who have a team that can help first time buyers navigate the Guelph real estate market.
 Contact them here!